goridkov/goridkov.github.io/index.md

 Previously, I received a B.S. in Mechanical Engineering from MIT, where I worked on ocean acidification research with Dr. Carolina Bastidas at the [MIT Sea Grant](https://seagrant.mit.edu/).

 **I'm on the job market!
-I'm seeking full-time research roles in design research, human-centered AI, project management, or sustainability-focused product teams starting in Fall 2026/ January 2027!**
+I'm seeking full-time research roles in design research, human-centered AI, project management, or sustainability-focused product teams starting in Spring 2027!**

 Below you can find my published research projects. (or some non-research projects on the tab above)